...

 VPN with MFA

 A VPN that requires Multi-Factor Authentication is the most secure common remote access solution for dental practices.
 The VPN creates an encrypted connection between the remote device and your network.
 MFA ensures that even if the VPN credentials are stolen, the attacker cannot connect without the second factor.
-Your IT provider configures the VPN on your firewall and manages the MFA enrollment for authorized users.
+Your IT provider configures the VPN on your firewall and manages MFA enrollment for authorized users.

 Zero trust remote access